 Seriously though, how many of the gifts you receive just end up in a collection of clutter, the stuff stuffed in closets and drawers, the floaters that never seem to find their place?
 Yeah, that’s what I thought.

-In that regard… I propose food gifts for all: eat, enjoy, and be
+In that regard… I propose food gifts for all: eat, enjoy, and be done with them merry!

 Maybe you forgot that party you’re going to tomorrow night, and would hate to show up empty handed.
 Or maybe your new neighbors showed up with a token of holiday cheer and you were caught unprepared, stammering in the doorway without something to give them back (that’s the worst feeling).

 This decadent peanut butter cup chocolate bark would make an amazing last minute holiday gift.
 With only 3 ingredients (chocolate, peanut butter chips, and mini peanut butter cups) and about 20 minutes of your time, you’ll have shards of gorgeously swirled peanut butter bark to give to anyone and everyone (just don’t forget to save some for yourself!)
 Even better, make a batch of this and a batch of the fruity version, and you’ll become that gourmet friend with the fancy chocolate.
 And we all know EVERYONE wants to be friends with that person.

 These gorgeous swirls come from the simple act of running a toothpick or skewer through the multiple colors of chocolate in a circular motion.
 I promise you, it’s way easier than you think.
 It only looks complicated.